The 7 best motorhome awnings on the market

 3. Canopy-style motorhome awnings

 There are two types of canopy motorhome awnings—wind-out and roll-out.
-Wind-out awnings are electronic and usually more expensive, whereas rollouts require manual set-up but can be more budget-friendly.
+Wind-out awnings are electronic and usually more expensive, whereas roll-outs require manual set-up but can be more budget-friendly.

-4. Tailgate motorhome awning
+4. Tailgate motorhome awnings

 Most modern products work as a drive-away awning and can be left standing on your pitch whilst you’re out adventuring.

-1. Vango Galli CC Air Beam Tall drive-away motorhome awning, £899 (RRP £980)
+1. Vango Galli CC II Air Beam Tall drive-away motorhome awning, RRP £1,025

 Enjoying your motorhome adventures as a family?
 If so, consider expanding your indoor space with a drive-away awning to give you more room and accommodate some extra home comforts.

-It comes with a sewn-in groundsheet for ease of use, which keeps pests out without sacrificing ventilation thanks to the AirZone vent panels.
+It comes with a sewn-in groundsheet for ease of use, which keeps pests out without sacrificing ventilation, thanks to the AirZone vent panels.

 The inflatable air beam structure means this motorhome awning can be pitched in as little as 15 minutes.
-Its tunnel is easily detachable, so you can enjoy your holiday as soon as you arrive at your site.
+Its tunnel is easily detachable, so you can enjoy your motorhome holiday as soon as you arrive at your site.

-2. Kampa Domestic Pop AIR Pro 365 drive-away awning, £1,140
+2. Kampa Domestic Pop AIR Pro 365 drive-away awning, RRP £1,140

-Inflatable motorhome awnings are growing in popularity as they’re easy and convenient to assemble—gone are the days of wrestling with poles and pegs.
+Inflatable motorhome awnings are growing in popularity as they’re easy and convenient to assemble—gone are the days of wrestling with poles and pegs!

 This model from Kampa has single-point inflation AirFrame technology, so it’s a breeze to set up.